arpitjain799/PyMuPDF/docs/README.md

 - From the "docs" location run:

-`sphinx-build -b html . build/html`
+`sphinx-build -a -b html . build/html`

 This then creates the HTML documentation within `build/html`.